wheatandcat/react-regional/docs/introduction.md

 ---
-id: introduction
+id: Introduction
-title: introduction to React-Reginal
+title: Introduction to react-reginal
-sidebar_label: introduction to React-Reginal
+sidebar_label: Introduction to react-reginal
 ---

-## introduction
+## Introduction

-React-Reginal is simple GraphQL react client.
+react-reginal is simple GraphQL react client.
 This provides an environment that meke it easy to experience GraphQL